Kyle Seager lets the Mariners walk off the field winners against Rays

 With an off day on Monday and another on Thursday and third off day on the upcoming road trip, the Mariners can slot out the rotation to avoid using the bullpen for at least two turns through the rotation.
 They could possibly only need to make one bullpen until the All-Star break.

-Whether that will be enough time for Dunn to get healthy and return before that bullpen start is needed seems unlikely given this would be his second stint on the injured list with shoulder discomfort in the span of three weeks.
+Whether that will be enough time for Dunn to get healthy and return before that bullpen start is needed seems unlikely given this would be his second stint on the injured list with same shoulder discomfort in the span of three weeks.

+“My concern level is is not crazy high,” he said.
+“I obviously don’t like that.
+It’s the shoulder.
+That’s that scares me a little bit.
+But the fact that my velocity is the same and my stuff was the same is encouraging.
+My strength is good.
+We got that checked out.
+The strength is all good.
+So praying it’s nothing structurally.
+I think I need a little rest.
+I’m hopeful that it’s nothing too serious or nothing too crazy.”

 After making his scheduled start on May 29, throwing a 5 2/3 innings against Texas and allowing just one run on two hits, Dunn felt some fatigue in his shoulder in the days that followed.
 Seattle put him on the 10-day injured list, but he was back throwing a few days later.
 He was activated from the IL on June 11, starting that night vs. Cleveland.
 He struggled, pitching just three innings and allowing five runs on nine hits with three walks and a strikeout.
 Dunn said he had no issues with the shoulder after the game but admitted he had some rust from not throwing in a game for 10 days.